Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 Here, no gasoline was to be had, and his car was sputtering as he pulled up to the bar/restaurant/motel/barbershop and town hall.

 When the I-40 was built to the north of the town, the bulk of travelers would opt for one of the modern on-freeway stops, and like many other little towns, Texola simply died.
 The occupancy dwindled from simple attrition as the old timers died off.
-But even in its hey day, Texola had never been more than a few buildings and a few people who stopped for a moment there and never left.
+But even in its hey day, Texola had never grown to be more than a few buildings and a few people who stopped for a moment there and had just never left.
 At one time it sported two bars.

-Sitting right smack on the state line, once the elders pass away, it will be just another ghost town to explore for travelers tired of the interstates.
-Just some old collapsed buildings as it is carried off parts and pieces at a time.
+Sitting right smack on the state line, once the old timers pass away, it will be just another ghost town to explore for travelers tired of the interstates.
+Just some old collapsed buildings rotting away or just carried off parts and pieces at a time.

 Currently, all that remains is a bar, a couple of houses, and several foundations barely describing the buildings which made up Texola.
 They remain as constant reminders of past tornados and serve as conversation fodder for the old timers idly awaiting their own demise at the old bar.